Zren/zren.github.io/kde.md

 sudo apt install -y kcron # Task Scheduler in System Settings
 {% endhighlight %}

+## Kubuntu: Backports PPA

+Kubuntu will usually only get bugfixes for a few months.
+By default, Kubuntu will not update from Plasma 5.15 to Plasma 5.16 which has new features.
+Kubuntu [provides a backports PPA](https://kubuntu.org/tag/backports/) which will allow users to upgrade to the latest version of the Plasma desktop.

+{% highlight bash %}
+sudo add-apt-repository ppa:kubuntu-ppa/backports
+sudo apt update
+sudo apt full-upgrade
+{% endhighlight %}

 ## Useful Software

 {% highlight bash %}